godotengine/godot-docs/classes/class_javascript.rst

 The JavaScript singleton is implemented only in the HTML5 export.
 It's used to access the browser's JavaScript context.
 This allows interaction with embedding pages or calling third-party JavaScript APIs.

 **Note:** This singleton can be disabled at build-time to improve security.
 By default, the JavaScript singleton is enabled.
 Official export templates also have the JavaScript singleton enabled.
-See `Compiling for the Web <https://docs.godotengine.org/en/latest/development/compiling/compiling_for_web.html>`__ in the documentation for more information.
+See :doc:`Compiling for the Web <../development/compiling/compiling_for_web>` in the documentation for more information.

 Tutorials
 ---------

-- `#calling-javascript-from-script <../tutorials/export/exporting_for_web.html#calling-javascript-from-script>`_ in :doc:`../tutorials/export/exporting_for_web`
+- `Exporting for the Web: Calling JavaScript from script <../tutorials/export/exporting_for_web.html#calling-javascript-from-script>`__

 Methods
 -------